graphql-dotnet/graphql-client/README.md

 ```

 > [!NOTE]
-> *GraphQLHttpClient* is meant to be used as a single longlived instance per endpoint (i.e. register as singleton in a DI system) to be reused for multiple requests.
+> *GraphQLHttpClient* is meant to be used as a single longlived instance per endpoint (i.e. register as singleton in a DI system), which should be reused for multiple requests.

 ### Create a GraphQLRequest:
 #### Simple Request: